Hawkinge: Transport

 The A260 which runs from Folkestone to Barham, where it meets with the A2 to Canterbury originally ran through the centre of the town, before it was replaced with a new bypass opened by Michael Howard on Monday 9 July 2007.
 The southern section, built in the early 2000s, leads from the A20 to a roundabout where it meets with the northern section.
 This new section carries traffic around the town centre onto the existing road.

 There is a bus service that connects the town to Folkestone and Canterbury.
 These are normally run by Stagecoach and have route numbers 19, 16 & 73 (Easy Access Bus).

-Shops and services
+Amenities

 There are two local churches.
 The Anglican parish church is St Luke's, the ancient parish church of St Michael's having been declared redundant in 1980; and the Baptist Church, having sold its small building, meets in a modern chapel on the first floor of Hawkinge Community Centre.

 There are two primary schools: Hawkinge Primary School in the old village, and The Churchill Primary School.

 The town publishes its own online newspaper, the Hawkinge Gazette.

 The town also has its own local Scout group, 3rd Hawkinge.